alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 ![Entropy gain]({{site.url}}/assets/decision_trees_3.png)

 The next step is to find the right splitting point.
-We are going to use a measure called Gini Inpurity to split the node in two partitions, each as pure a possible.
+We are going to use a measure called Gini Impurity to split the node in two partitions, each as pure a possible.

-We define the Gini Inpurity as follows:
+We define the Gini Impurity as follows:

 ```
 gini impurity = 1 - sum(p_i^2), where p_i is the probability associated with each class